mckay-del/trendwise-tools/docs/trendwise_context.md

 ## Upsell Conversation Triggers
 Listen for these phrases from existing clients:

+- `"I keep missing calls when I'm with a client"` → AI Front Desk
+- `"People call after we close and we lose them"` → AI Front Desk
+- `"I can't afford a receptionist"` → AI Front Desk (replaces a $200–750/mo function for $297)
+- `"I'm losing business to whoever picks up first"` → AI Front Desk
 - `"I wish I could message all my customers at once"` → Monthly campaign, push to Growth
 - `"I'm losing track of who called back"` → CRM upgrade or Pro
 - `"Can you connect this to my [software]?"` → n8n integration, push to Pro or standalone